Manvi2412/Mental-Health-Chatbot/README.md

 UK: Samaritans — 116 123 (freephone)

 ### Future Improvements
-Add multilingual support
+Add multilingual support,
-Integrate with a transformer-based conversational model Store chat history in a database for analysis Personalize responses based on user profile
+Integrate with a transformer-based conversational model, Store chat history in a database for analysis, Personalize responses based on user profile.

 ### License
 This project is licensed under the MIT License.